ricsxn/ph2_dom_integration/README.md

 * DAQ requires high efficiency network connectivity, please ensure MTU is set to 9000 (better 9126) and autonegotiation is off for the network interface dedicated to the DOM testing.

-# Advanced use and next features

-With the the current container version is is possible to fully perform functional and acceptance tests, however to support WWRS tests some further configurations are necessary.
-Below these configurationsteps are introduced but, to obtain more detailed information, please refer to [WWRS DOM setuo for integration and test](https://docs.google.com/document/d/1JFzmZ0CjEAoheMIl1L-vFrb4rHwDtwRQ4mFYz4Z-vwo/edit?usp=sharing)

 ## WRS firmware update

 * First download the [v5.0.1-18-g9c64fb1-20190408](https://drive.google.com/drive/u/2/folders/1u7sGFZ0Fdh0AGuDAJ8-5U5vnN5u5C3Av) firmware.
 It is suggested to place it into the directory: `/home/km3net/wrs/`